Gary Street

 Gary Street is an English rugby union coach.
-He coached the England women's national team from 2007 and soon left his role after England won the Women's Rugby World Cup in 2014.
+He coached the England women's national team from 2007, and left his role after England won the Women's Rugby World Cup in 2014.

 Career

 Playing career

 Street played as a scrum-half for Aston Old Edwardians, Greater Birmingham (over a 20-year period) and North Midlands.

 Coaching career

 Street, alongside Nigel Redman, were the pilot coaches for the RFU Academy programme designed by David Shaw in 2000.
 8 of the 15 players became full internationals and 5 became World Cup Winners 14 years later.

 He was an assistant coach to Geoff Richards in 2006. winning his first Six Nations Grand Slam, before taking over as head coach a year later.
 He coached them to the final of the 2010 Women's Rugby World Cup losing to the Black Ferns in the final.